Beverage Industry Jobs Act

-- There is a growing need to protect consumers from “fake liquor” currently causing harm in resort heavy areas in the Caribbean and Central America.
+- There is a growing need to protect consumers from “fake liquor”, in the news recently for causing harm in areas frequented by tourists in the Caribbean and Central America.

-- By regulating and monitoring all incoming alcohol for a 48 hour period, New York can help to preserve and even attract high paying union jobs in the beverage industry, directly creating a positive economic impact for the region.
+- By regulating and monitoring all incoming alcohol for a 24-hour period, New York can help to preserve and even attract high-paying union jobs in the beverage industry, directly creating a positive economic impact in the region.

-- New York has lost thousands of high-paying beverage industry jobs due to lack of incentive to stay here as opposed to neighboring states.
+- New York has lost thousands of high-paying beverage industry jobs to neighboring states due to a lack of economic incentive.

 THE SOLUTION: The Beverage Industry Jobs Act (BIJA)